digitalbazaar/eslint-config-digitalbazaar/README.md

 ];
 ```

-Recommended configs (listed above) exist for common use cases.
+Recommended configs (listed earlier) exist for common use cases.
 They may be
 sufficient on their own when using the opinionated code and file style used by
 Digital Bazaar for specific types of pacakges.
 However, they can also be mixed
 and matched and modified as needed.
 Note that currently required plugin